MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/run-as-accounts.md

 ### Change the Service Manager Self-Service Portal application pool account

-#### Prerequisite

-Before changing the Service Manager Self-Service Portal application pool account, you must enable the Internet Information Services (IIS) Manageras a prerequisite.<br>

-To enable the Internet Information Services (IIS) Manager, follow these steps:

-1. Search for **Turn Windows features on or off**.
-2. In the **Windows Features** dialog, select **Internet Information Services**.

 To change the Service Manager Self-Service Portal application pool account, follow these steps:

 1. On the Windows desktop, select **Start**, point to **Programs**, point to **Administrative Tools**, and select **Internet Information Services (IIS) Manager**.